Begin–Sadat Center for Strategic Studies

-The Begin–Sadat Center for Strategic Studies (BESA Center) is an Israeli right-leaning think tank affiliated with Bar-Ilan University and supported by the NATO Mediterranean Initiative, conducting policy-relevant research on Middle Eastern and global strategic affairs, particularly as they relate to the national security and foreign policy of Israel and regional peace and stability.
+The Begin–Sadat Center for Strategic Studies (BESA Center; מרכז בֶּגין-סַאדאת למחקרים אסטרטגיים) is an Israeli right-leaning think tank affiliated with Bar-Ilan University and supported by the NATO Mediterranean Initiative, conducting policy-relevant research on Middle Eastern and global strategic affairs, particularly as they relate to the national security and foreign policy of Israel and regional peace and stability.
 The center's mission is to contribute to promoting peace and security in the Middle East, through policy-oriented researches on national security in the Middle East.
 It is located at the Social Sciences Faculty of Bar-Ilan University.
 The center was founded by Thomas Hecht, a Canadian-Jewish leader, and was dedicated to Menachem Begin and Anwar Sadat, who signed the Egypt–Israel peace treaty, the first peace agreement ever signed between Israel and an Arab country.

+BESA's own fundraising partner, American Friends of Bar-Ilan University, describes BESA on its website as: "Begin-Sadat Center for Strategic Studies seeks to advance a realistic, conservative and Zionist agenda in the search for security and peace for Israel."

 About the BESA Center

 BESA according to BESA

 Professor Efraim Inbar describes the center's mission as follows: "Over the years, we have been the first to successfully place on the public agenda issues such as the problematic aspects of Palestinian statehood, the danger of Arab chemical and biological weapons and missile stocks, Israel's relations with key countries such as Turkey and India, and the abuse of international institutions in the attempt to delegitimize Israel.
 Today, the Center leads an attempt to introduce creative thinking about alternatives to the entrenched two-state paradigm in Israeli-Palestinian peace diplomacy, and an initiative to nourish U.S.-Israeli relations."

 The center is staffed with strategic thinkers, academic experts and "military men".